 - For more information on pre-merger notifications and ARC requests, please see the chapter ‘Canada: Merger Notifications’.

-- As of May 2010, only eight SIRs had been issued.
+- SIRs are issued quite infrequently.
 In some instances, the Bureau has been relying on voluntary information requests and entering into timing agreements with parties, rather than employing the more formal SIR process.